 If you wander around the 5th arrondissement and Ile de la Cité within Paris, you can still see the Arènes de Lutèce and its nearby ancient city walls.
 An amazing reminder of Paris’s history, it is believed to have been constructed in the 1st century AD as a a Gallo-Roman amphitheater.

 The Romans had come from across the Mediterranean, through Marseille making their way up through their new capital Lyon, and northward to Paris.
-Once they settled, they built roads and buildings, bringing all the comforts of home.
+While there were Gallic tribes called the Parisii who lived there, the Romans quickly established a stronghold.
+Once they settled, the Romans built roads and buildings, bringing all the comforts of home.

 The Arenes de Lutece in its prime, held around 15,000 spectators watching the entertainments of the day.
 From gladiator fights and jousts, as well as theatrical dramas and comedies for the Romans who were far from home in this new settlement they called Lutèce.